Childproofing Your Home: The Ultimate Guide

 We solicited advice from our 22,000+ Facebook and Twitter followers and pulled together this list of childproofing ideas for your home.
 Three hundred and twelve ideas were submitted us!
 Some of the ideas were amazing and can be done for free, some ideas required inexpensive products, and some were just plain bad!

 We organize the babyproofing ideas by likelihood that your home needs the strategy.
 For example, most if not all homes have cabinets, stairs, door, bookshelves, and dressers, but fewer homes have fireplaces, balconies, pools, hot tubs, or decks.
 So we begin with the more common babyproofing cases, then go over some of the relatively specialized ideas.
+The most basic essentials are to check out the best baby gates and cabinet/drawer locks.

 Remember, the most effective way to keep your baby safe is to always keep an eye on them.
 That being said, it's unrealistic to think you will always have an eye on your baby, and you want to be confident that they are safe and sound even when your head is turned, you need to use the restroom or take a shower, or you need to grab something in the other room.
 Babies and toddlers can be really fast and curious, so better safe than sorry.